machsix/thermald-go/README.md

                          Cache duration in seconds [default: 60] --endpoint ENDPOINT, -e ENDPOINT
-                         Endpoint for the HTTP server [default: /] --version, -v          Print version and exit --help, -h             display this help and exit
+                         Endpoint for the HTTP server [default: /] --version, -V          Print version and exit --compatible, -c       Compatible mode: using smartctl to check temperature [default: false] --help, -h             display this help and exit
 ```

-In non-daedaemon mode, you will get response like the following in STDOUT
+In non-daemon mode, the output will be displayed in STDOUT as shown below

 ```
 root@nas:/root/ # thermald-go 2>/dev/null